 3. Switch headlight switch to the parking lights ON position and back off four times within four seconds.
 If done properly the horn will beep twice quickly.
 This indicates the learn mode has been entered.
 The tire pressure indicator will flash rapidly at this time.

-4. Always start with the drivers side front tire.
+4. Always start with the driver’s side front tire.
 Use the TPM reset tool, regardless of brand, the TIPS tool is pictured above.
 Hold the Tire Pressure Monitor Reset tool near the tire sidewall of the tire close to the wheel rim (On the Chevy, the sensor is built into the tire valve).
 Activate the tool by pushing the button and wait for a horn beep.

 5. After the horn beep, move on to the passenger side front tire and repeat.
 Then move to the passenger side rear tire and repeat.
 Finally move to the driver’s rear tire and repeat the procedure.
 If at any position the horn does NOT beep, this may indicate a faulty sensor.
 The non responding sensor can be skipped if needed and the others triggered for testing purposes.
 In trying the entire procedure over again, if the same sensor will NOT set, this helps to re-affirm a fault with that sensor.

 After replacing a sensor and going through the procedure outlined above, the reading for the replaced sensor may read 0 psi for a few minutes.
 Allow time for the ECU to communicate with the new sensor.
 The Chevrolet Avalanche relearn procedure for the TPM system may also apply to other Chevy models.
 For details on specific model and year vehicles, a service manual should be referenced.
-Several on-line versions are available for quick access after signing up – see the related repair manual link below for more info.